ITS Dental College

-ITS Dental College is a private, self-financing, co-educational institute, hospital and research centre located in Greater Noida, Uttar Pradesh, India.
-It is affiliated with Chaudhary Charan Singh University, Meerut.
+ITS Dental College is a private, self-financing, co-educational institution, good hospital and research centre located in Greater Noida, in the northern Indian state of Uttar Pradesh.
+It is affiliated with Atal Bihari Vajpayee Medical University, Lucknow.
 It was founded in 2006 by Durga Charitable Trust.

 History

 ITS Dental College Greater Noida was established in 2006 by Durga Charitable Trust.
 It is part of the ITS Education group was founded in 1996 by Dr. R.P.
 Chadha.
 The group provides teaching and learning practices in the areas of Dental, Engineering, Management and Pharmacy Education.
 The institute is accredited with NABH and NAAC.

 Academics

 The college provides the following courses: